-Mercer Job Library will use the current Mercer Universal Position Coding System (MUPCS) Career Streams and Levels, with the addition of two new Executive Levels to better reflect the hierarchies found in some markets.
-The Career Stream Level descriptions have been refreshed, and clients are now able to match to more Levels during data submission.
+The coding has been updated to be more intuitive and Mercer Job Library has two new Executive Levels to better reflect the hierarchies found in some markets.
+The Career Stream Level descriptions have been refreshed, and consistent language is used across all jobs globally.
+Clients are now able to match to additional specializations and even more Levels during data submission.

 Yes!
 While we’re moving to a single, integrated catalog to allow easier analysis across products, we are maintaining those unique industry jobs.
 They’ve simply been arranged to align with related jobs found in other industries, allowing those data points to be included – where relevant – in our new Core Jobs and Mercer Combined Jobs.

 You will receive your data collection kit as usual, including a questionnaire and job matching tool.
 If you have participated in the 2017 version of the survey, your questionnaire will be prepopulated with your previous matches that are mapped to a new Mercer Job Library job based on Mercer’s careful mapping of old methodology to new.
 As many job descriptions have been clarified in Mercer Job Library and new jobs appear, you will want to review these mapped jobs and the new job catalog to identify any better and additional matches you would like to make.
 The job matching tool will look familiar, with the same helpful tools, job matrices, and job descriptions to help in the matching process.

 Clients who did not submit data in 2017 will not have a prepopulated questionnaire; however, if you have matched to Mercer jobs in the past, you will have access to those same mapping files to help with your matching to the new Mercer Job Library